jevakallio/react-native-chat-tutorial/README.md

 ## Step 8: Add a header

 We now have a fully functioning chat app!
-In fact, you could go ahead and [publish it to the Expo store](#publish-it) right now.
+In fact, you could go ahead and [publish it to the Expo store](#publish-your-app) right now.

 But it doesn't look very nice yet.
 Let's add a header component and a bit of color.

 We could just keep editing `App.js`, but the file is already getting quite big, and a header feels like a good, isolated component to split out to it's own file.

 Let's start by creating a new file, `Header.js` in our app's root directory.
-Copy the following component boilerplate into that file.
+Copy the following component into that file.
 ```js
 import React from 'react';
 import {View, Text, StyleSheet} from 'react-native';